Getting Started

 Make sure everything is mounted securely and within easy reach.
 The best setups come from testing and adjusting together.

 Hardware costs can add up quickly.
-Commercial adaptive switches often range from $60-200+ each, and mounting systems can cost hundreds more.
+Commercial adaptive switches often range from $60-200+ each.
 Fortunately, there are excellent resources for affordable and DIY alternatives.

 Recommended resources for budget-friendly hardware: